riffomonas/RR_R25_2014/research_plan.md

 design, lack of opportunity to publish negative results or results that question previous studies, and the inability to access the original data.
 As Ioannidis recently stated, we need to adopt a "replication culture" {Ioannidis, 2014
 #3447}.
-A recent editorial by Jacuqes Ravel and Eric Wommack, the editors of the
+A recent editorial by Jacques Ravel and Eric Wommack, the editors of the
 journal *Microbiome*, suggested that there may be a reproducibility problem in microbiome research {Ravel, 2014 #3356}.
 We have witnessed similar problems within the microbiome research community as it continues to grow.